 0 Comments

+If you live within reach of either the Brentford, Chiswick, Ealing or Hounslow branch of Young’s Vets, and if you can offer time, love, patience and a safe space to a cat in need, that's all we ask.
+Driving is helpful but not essential.
+GAAS will provide full support, food, litter and equipment and pay all vet bills.
+We also need transporters - people to drive cats to their foster homes and to vet appointments, and to pick up donations.
+To find out more, please visit our Volunteering page.
 This Christmas, let's spread some love and warmth to the precious cats and kittens still in our rescue.
 These furry friends may not have a forever home yet, but with your help, we can make sure they feel the holiday magic while they're cared for by their guardian angels.

 Your generous donations will ensure they receive the food, warmth, and comfort they deserve during this special season.
 Together, we can give them a joyful Christmas filled with love and care, even as they wait for their forever families.
 Will you donate to help to give our rescue cats and kittens a special chicken Christmas dinner?
 Please visit our Donating page for our Paypal link and bank details.
 Thank you for being a guardian angel to these wonderful cats and kittens!
 Can you help us?